WebAssembly/exception-handling/document/core/exec/runtime.rst

 Throw Contexts
 ..............

-In order to specify the reduction of :ref:`try-catch blocks <syntax-try>` with the help of the administrative instructions |THROWADDR|, |REFEXNADDR|, and |CATCHN|, the following syntax of *throw contexts* is defined, as well as associated structural rules:
+In order to specify the reduction of |TRY| blocks with the help of the administrative instructions |THROWADDR|, |REFEXNADDR|, and |CATCHN|, the following syntax of *throw contexts* is defined, as well as associated structural rules: